j1nxsourpatchkid/Development-Of-Y9P/README.md

 ## What this repo is

 This is the **manual** — the rulebook for Y9+ syntax and language rules.
-The interpreter/compiler source code lives in a separate repository.

 ## Structure